jeremyrode/PicoSteamControl/README.md

 # Schematic:

-The factory control board was replaced with a quad relay board from amazon, wired directly to a RJ45 (J2) breakout board from Spark Fun.
+The factory control board was replaced with a quad relay board from amazon, wired directly to a RJ45 (J2) breakout board from Spark Fun (Pins 8-3).
 This relay board replaces the factory control board, and is wired into the 220V fill solenoid, drain valve, and the 50A heater contactor.
+The relay board is an active low (open collector) on pins 4-7, VCC on pin 4 and ground on pin 1.
+I wired a 1600:1 50A Current Transformer (CT) to pins 1 and 2.

 The factory touchpad with LED is wired to J1.
+From measuring with a meter, the power LED is on Pins 1 and 2 of the RJ12 connector (J1).
+The capacitive touch sensor is on pin 4.
+I think the ground shield of the cap sensor is on pin 3.

 Note that this is the schematic that I built on a proto board with parts on hand.
-I would recommend a proper ground and changing J1 to a RJ12 if I build a PCB (which I have done in the PCB directory).
+A PCB with a proper ground is in the PCB directory.

 ![Schematic](./PCB/protoschematic.png)

+The CT burden resistor (R5) is set at 30 Ohms.
+The output voltage goes to an op-amp (U2A).
+Here U2A with feedback around a diode (D1) forms an ideal diode, with feedback though a voltage divider formed by R4/R3, here with a voltage gain of 3.2X.
+A 1uF capacitor (C1) stores the peak voltage from the diode (an envelope detector), with a discharge time constant of ~32ms (1uF & 32k Ohms).
+This voltage is converted by ADC0 of the Pico.

+The unused is set to an non-inverting amp of gain 1 to ground, [as per recommendation.]( https://www.ti.com/lit/ab/sboa204a/sboa204a.pdf)  Note that the op amp used here needs to be rated for a common-mode voltage at the bottom rail (here ground), but not the top rail, as there is headroom between the 3.3V maximum output and the 5V supply.
+The [LM358 is rated for VCM down to V- but only to V+ - 2V.](https://www.ti.com/product/LM358#tech-docs)

 # Future Ideas
 - Higher touch threshold for on than off